 Modern can mean related to current times, but it can also indicate a relationship to a particular set of ideas that, at the time of their development, were new or even experimental.

-Van Gogh painted over 20 portraits of Joseph Roulin and his family.
-Van Gogh wrote to his brother, Theo, in December 1888, “And if I manage to do this whole family better still, at least I shall have done something to my liking and something individual.”
-Van Gogh’s thickly painted, colorful portraits changed the way many artists and patrons viewed portraits at the time.
+Van Gogh painted more than 20 portraits of Joseph Roulin and his family.
+In December 1888, he wrote to his brother, Theo, “And if I manage to do this whole family better still, at least I shall have done something to my liking and something individual.”
+Van Gogh’s thickly painted, vividly colorful portraits changed the way many artists and patrons viewed portraiture.